 Progesterone, the hormone produced in abundance after ovulation until our next menstruation, increases our body's metabolic rate.
-In fact, we need 300-400 more calories per day in the pre-menstrual phase of our cycle just to maintain the same level of activity.
 Because of this increased metabolic rate, our BBT rises after ovulation in accordance with higher progesterone levels.
 For this reason, it can be a useful marker of fertility.

 How To Take Your Basal Body Temperature